 - a couple of cheap dowel rods bought from a DIY store that I balanced between chair backs and later nailed into a block of wood

 - a length of new washing line tied between cupboard door handles (warn anyone coming in!!)

-Smaller pasta shapes, like farfalle, can be tossed in semola (semolina), flour or fine polenta and just left on your table or in a baking tray (as below).
-Actually, strip pasta can also be handled in this way, curled into nests to air and dry.
+Smaller pasta shapes, like farfalle, can be tossed in semola (semolina) flour or fine polenta and just left on your table, on a clean tea towel, a baking tray or shallow wicker basket.
+Actually, strip pasta can also be handled in this way, curled into nests (in nidi – see the image below) or skeins (in matasse) to air.
 Just be careful to keep the strips fairly separate and not squeezed together accidentally betwixt thumb and fingers.

 A space for working 🍝 £ free (presumably you’ve already got some space…)

 This is crucial.
 You need space to roll out the dough and cut it.
 You need the space for drying shapes.
 You need the space to not get in a faff when you’re colvered in flour and juggling dough.

 It doesn’t have to be huge, but it needs to be flat, very clean and clear of clutter.
 Make your life easier and clear yourself a working space before you start.